pragambesh-moro/banking_system_simulation/README.md

 **Current Status: In Progress**

-The core backend logic for atomic transfers and account management is complete.
+The core backend logic for atomic transfers and account management is in progress.
 Frontend integration for transaction history visualization is currently underway.

 ---